joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6421950/2025/06/12/philadelphia-flyers-york-offseason/

 **Flights Grounded at Boston’s Logan Airport After JetBlue Plane Rolls Off Runway**\
-`A ground stop was in place at the airport, its operator said, after a JetBlue plane rolled into a grassy area after landing.
+`A ground stop was in place at the airport, its operator said, after a JetBlue plane veered into a grassy area after landing.
 There were no injuries, an official said.`\
 https://nytimes.com/2025/06/12/us/jetblue-logan-airport-boston.html

 **Alex Cooper says sexual harassment at BU 'still happening on that campus today'**\